chickendrop89/magisk-swapspace/README.md

   - Controls the tendency of the kernel to reclaim the memory

 Notes:
-- [remove keep, add keep]:
+- [remove preserve, add preserve]:
- Instead of deleting, swap-off permanently but keep the file, Later, use "magiskswap add keep" to use the old swapfile
+ Instead of removing, stop mounting on boot and preserve the file Later, use "magiskswap add preserve" to use the preserved swapfile
 ```

 ## Notice: